RealDeuce/bfrd-obsidian/Monsters/Monsters/Dragons/Young Green Dragon.md

   - name: Amphibious.
     desc: "The dragon can breathe air and water."
   - name: Hallucinogenic Gas.
     desc: "After the green dragon exhales its Poison Breath, wisps of poisonous gas laced with the alchemical taint that permeates the dragon’s body linger around it.
-While the dragon’s Poison Breath is unavailable, each creature that starts its turn within 10 feet of the dragon must succeed on a DC 14 WIS save or be terrified, as the gas causes the creature to experience frightful hallucinations.
+While the dragon’s Poison Breath is unavailable, each creature that starts its turn within 10 feet of the dragon must succeed on a DC 14 WIS save or be terrified until the start of its next turn, as the gas causes the creature to experience frightful hallucinations.
 A terrified creature is [[../../Conditions/Frightened|frightened]], and its speed is reduced to 0."
 stealth: 14
 perception: 17
 hp: 148